National Council of Jewish Women: History

-Initially, the NCJW focused on educating Jewish women and helping Jewish immigrants become self-sufficient through adult study circles, vocational training, school health programs, and free community health dispensaries.
+Initially, NCJW focused on educating Jewish women and helping Jewish immigrants become self-sufficient through adult study circles, vocational training, school health programs, and free community health dispensaries.

 20th century

 In the early 1900s, NCJW began to respond to wider needs within its community, working closely with the settlement movement to help the economically disadvantaged and independently advocating for social legislation on low-income housing, child labor, public health, and food and drug regulations.
-Promoting civil rights, the NCJW also argued for a federal anti-lynching law in 1908.
+Promoting civil rights, NCJW also argued for a federal anti-lynching law in 1908.

-During World War I, the NCJW raised funds for war relief in Europe and Russia and advocated for the Nineteenth Amendment.
-In the 1920s, the NCJW was involved in founding the first ten birth control clinics in the U.S., which later became Planned Parenthood health centers.
+During World War I, NCJW raised funds for war relief in Europe and Russia and advocated for the Nineteenth Amendment.
+In the 1920s, NCJW was involved in founding the first ten birth control clinics in the U.S., which later became Planned Parenthood health centers.

-As the Depression began, the NCJW became involved in government programs to provide relief and help the unemployed find jobs while continuing its legislative efforts for social legislation.
-During the 1940s, the NCJW called for an end to segregation and racial discrimination.
+As the Depression began, NCJW became involved in government programs to provide relief and help the unemployed find jobs while continuing its legislative efforts for social legislation.
+During the 1940s, NCJW called for an end to segregation and racial discrimination.
 World War II saw NCJW engage in rescuing Jewish children from Germany and working to reunite thousands of displaced persons with family members, as well as a broad range of other relief efforts.

 During World War II, NCJW engaged in rescuing Jewish children from Germany and working to reunite thousands of displaced persons with family members, as well as a broad range of other relief efforts.
-After the war, the NCJW fought to preserve civil liberties during the McCarthy era.
+After the war, NCJW fought to preserve civil liberties during the McCarthy era.
 It also helped develop the Meals on Wheels program for the elderly and pioneered the Senior Service Corps to help seniors lead productive lives as volunteers.

 After calling for an end to segregation and racial discrimination in the 1940s, the organization joined the emerging civil rights movement and participated in the drive to enact and promote civil rights programs addressing issues on prejudice, voting rights, and economic inequality in the 1960s.
-During this time, the NCJW also involved itself in the revitalized women's movement.
-In the 1970s, the NCJW published a series of documents, including: Windows on Day Care, the first nationwide survey of day care facilities and services; Children Without Justice, a study of the US Justice Department's work with foster children; and Innocent Victims, a comprehensive manual on child abuse detection and prevention.
+During this time, NCJW also involved itself in the revitalized women's movement.
+In the 1970s, NCJW published a series of documents, including: Windows on Day Care, the first nationwide survey of day care facilities and services; Children Without Justice, a study of the US Justice Department's work with foster children; and Innocent Victims, a comprehensive manual on child abuse detection and prevention.

-In 1993 the NCJW led a letter-writing campaign to have several racial slurs removed from the Official Scrabble Players Dictionary, including the definition of the word "Jew," which was listed as a verb defined as "To bargain with - an offensive term."
-Amid accusations of censorship, Hasbro eventually announced a compromise:: the Official Scrabble Players Dictionary would exclude several offensive words, and the Official Tournament and Club Word List, which does not include definitions, would include them.
+In 1993, NCJW led a letter-writing campaign to have several racial slurs removed from the Official Scrabble Players Dictionary, including the definition of the word "Jew", which was listed as a verb defined as "To bargain with - an offensive term."
+Amid accusations of censorship, Hasbro eventually announced a compromise: the Official Scrabble Players Dictionary would exclude several offensive words, and the Official Tournament and Club Word List, which does not include definitions, would include them.